TANZANIA CYCLE CHALLENGE

 Do I need to bring bike equipment?

-You must bring a helmet with you on challenges, and it is imperative that this is worn at all times.
+You must bring a helmet with you on challenges, and it is imperative that this is worn at all times when riding.
 If you wish to bring your own saddle or peddles with you, you may do so, however, standard ones are provided.
-There will be at least one if not two water bottle holders on your bike, but you will need to bring a water bottle with you – please check your kit list (to be provided soon) for anything else you may need.
+There will be at least one if not two water bottle holders on your bike, but you will need to bring a water bottle with you – please check your kit list for anything else you may need.
 Branded cycling jerseys are provided.

 WHAT TO EXPECT IN TANZANIA